EiriniChrysikopoulou/AUEB-Projects/README.md

 # AUEB
-Projects and Assignments completed during studying at Athens Univerisity of Economics and Businness
+Projects and Assignments completed during studying at the Athens Univerisity of Economics and Businness